Experimental investigation of the role of spatial correlations in optical integration with heralded single photons: Result and Discussion

 \subsection{Spatial sampling capability}

 In a second set of measurements, we evaluate the ability of the single-photon wave packet to sample the spatial modulation at the SLM surface.
 The goal is to realize the remote state preparation of the heralded photon so that it is as transversely broad as possible, allowing a single photon to interact with the largest possible surface on the SLM.
-In this experiment, we do not use a matrix, but only one-dimensional encoding.
-The D$_1$ detector is kept fixed and D$_2$ is displaced along the vertical direction, while the SLM is prepared with a binary mask consisting of alternating W and B stripes of 70 pixels each ($\sim$0.56\,mm).
+In this experiment, we do not use a matrix, but only a one-dimensional encoding.
+The $D_1$ detector is kept and in bulked detection, while $D_2$ is displaced along the vertical direction with single slit (with aperture $\sim0.3$ mm), while the SLM is prepared with a binary mask consisting of alternating W and B stripes of 70 pixels each ($\sim$0.56\,mm).

 Fig.~\ref{fig:enter-label} shows the measurement results.
 The visibility is given by $v = (C^+ - C^-)/(C^+ + C^-)$, where $C^+$ ($C^-$) is the coincidence counting rate at the W (B) output of the PBS.
 Negative visibility simply means that $C^- > C^+$.
-The results show that using the UNC configuration leads to nearly constant visibility as a function of the D$_2$ vertical position.
-Each plot (circles and diamonds) corresponds to a different D$_1$ vertical position.
-For the COR configuration, the visibility changes from a maximum positive to a maximum negative when D$_2$ is scanned (triangles).
+The results show that using the UNC configuration leads to nearly constant visibility as a function of the $D_2$ vertical position.
+Each plot (circles and diamonds) corresponds to a different $D_1$ vertical position.
+For the COR configuration, the visibility changes from a maximum positive to a maximum negative when $D_2$ is scanned (triangles).

 We interpret the results as an indication that the UNC configuration better approaches the goal of producing a broad heralded single photon than the COR configuration.
 The reason is that the change from positive to negative visibility shows that both W and B stripes interact with the photon wave packet on the SLM, while in the COR case, the wave packet only interacts with W in one instance or B in another.
 This result is also consistent with the better performance of the UNC case for the integration scheme presented previously.